undergrad-partner-school

 Student Services

-There are 24-hour emergency phone and alarm devices.
-There is a security patrol that operates around the clock.
-The after-hours transportation/escort service is available.
+24/7 emergency phone and alarm devices are available.
+There is a security patrol that operates 24 hours a day.
+The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of Los Angeles Mission College.

 All in all, campus life at Los Angeles Mission College is rich and vibrant and provides all you need for a comfortable stay.